eProsima/vulcanexus/docs/rst/tutorials/cloud_tutorial.rst

     As an alternative, `TCP transport <https://eprosima-dds-router.readthedocs.io/en/latest/rst/user_manual/wan_configuration.html#tcp-example>`_ may be used instead of UDP.
     This has the advantage of not requiring to set a listening address in the local router's WAN participant (TCP client), so there is no need to fiddle with the configuration of your Internet router device.

-To launch the local router from within a Vulcanexus Docker image, execute the following command (remember to source the Vulcanexus environment):
+To launch the local router, execute the following command (remember to source the Vulcanexus environment):

 .. code-block:: bash